Icehawk78/Kardashev/Rules_pictures.md

 In this phase, the winner of the exploration rights chooses where and how to explore space.
 They must place the tile on an unexplored space.
 Exploration must be done in the blue zone until there are 3 or fewer blue spaces left unexplored.

-If you place a destroyed tile, you may collect any resource from the bank.
-A destroyed tile is impassable to any player.
+If you place a destroyed planet tile, you may collect any resource from the bank.
+A destroyed planet tile is impassable to any player.

 Phase 3:  Actions